Frequently asked questions relating to NQT Induction...

 Can an NQT undertake induction in an age group and subject they have not trained in?

 Yes.
 When an NQT has qualified teacher status they can teach any age range or subject, irrespective of training.
-However, teaching outside the age range and subject for which they trained is unlikely to offer the best context for induction.
+However, it is advisable, in order to avoid complications, that NQTs undergo induction in the phase/subject they have trained in as teaching outside their age range and subject is unlikely to offer the best context for induction.
 An NQT in this situation is likely to need additional support to meet, and demonstrate they are meeting, the teachers’ standards.

 I am a part-time NQT serving induction.
 How long would I have to wait for my first formal assessment?